mincerafter42/mincerafter42.github.io/_posts/2022-08-10-picrew-downloader-bookmarklet.md

 ---
 tag: update
-title: Picrew Downloader: This Time, It's Bookmarklet
+title: "Picrew Downloader: This Time, It's Bookmarklet"
 ---
 You may remember my [Picrew Downloader browser extension](/2021/04/18/picrew-downloader).
 Well now I've discovered bookmarklets and I've decided the Picrew Downloader would work better as a bookmarklet than as an extension. (technically two bookmarklets, one for downloading the current state and one for downloading the entire maker)